 CFC’s senior leadership team and key staff have extensive experience in rural utility finance, operations and management.
 The chief executive officer and senior leadership team manage CFC's operations and carry out the board's directives.

 Sheldon Petersen has been our chief executive officer since March 1995.
-He joined CFC in August 1983 as an area representative and provided financial management and consulting services to members in Minnesota, Wisconsin, Montana and the Dakotas.
+He joined CFC in August 1983 as an area representative where he provided financial management and consulting services to members in Minnesota, Wisconsin, Montana and the Dakotas.
 In 1990, Petersen moved to CFC headquarters where he held various management positions.

 Petersen began his career in the rural electrification program in 1976 with Nishnabotna Valley REC in Harlan, Iowa.
 In November 1980, he became general manager of Rock County ECA, now Rock Energy Cooperative, in Janesville, Wisconsin.